simeononsecurity/simeononsecurity.ch/content/articles/switching-to-server-2022-over-server-2019/index.en.md

 Wrapping up, upgrading to Windows Server 2022 offers businesses many benefits, including enhanced security features, improved management and automation, and improved performance and scalability.
 These enhancements make Windows Server 2022 a more efficient and secure platform for businesses of all sizes, and provide peace of mind for administrators who want to ensure their systems are protected and running smoothly.

-If you are currently using Windows Server 2019, now is the time to consider upgrading to Windows Server 2022.
+If you're currently using Windows Server 2019, now is the time to consider upgrading to Windows Server 2022.
 With its many enhancements and improved capabilities, Windows Server 2022 is the best choice for businesses looking to take their infrastructure to the next level.